citra-emu/citra-web/site/content/entry/citra-progress-report-2017-q4.md

 ## [shader_jit_x64_compiler: Remove ABI overhead of LG2 and EX2](https://github.com/citra-emu/citra/pull/3145) by [MerryMage](https://github.com/MerryMage)

-The shader JIT is a subsystem in dynarmic (Citra's ARM to x86 recompiler) is the one responsible for recompiling GPU shaders for the 3DS to x86 code, so that they can be run on the user's CPU directly.
+The shader JIT in Citra is a component of the video core responsible for recompiling GPU shaders for the 3DS to x86 code, so that they can be run on the user's CPU directly.

 Shader intructions like LG2 (calculate binary logarithm) and EX2 (calculate binary exponential) can be run potentially thousands of times per second in a typical